 Click Below to Skip Ahead

 Because of their rarity, you might not have heard of a Kinkalow before, but their appearance likely makes you curious, and we can’t blame you!
-We think that this dwarf breed has so much to offer potential owners, and you’ll want to learn more.
-These short-legged little creatures are perfect for any cat-loving home.
+We think that this dwarf breed as cool looking as it is comes with some important considerations that you’ll want to learn more about.
+These short-legged little creatures are definitively unique but their looks are not everything you want to consider.

 Breed Overview